-By implementing the four action items detailed below, small business owners can help their teams achieve this desirable outcome.
+By implementing the four action items detailed below, non-profit leaders can help their teams achieve this desirable outcome.

 Each item is powerful and impactful in its own right.

 Do any one of them and you are sure to see a major difference in your team's performance.